AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

 - **The NCuts loss does not converge and is unstable** :
   The normalization step might not be adapted to your images.
 Disable normalization and change intensity_sigma according to the distribution of values in your image.
 For reference, by default images are remapped to values between 0 and 100, and intensity_sigma=1.

-- **Reconstruction (decoder) performance is poor** : switch to BCE and set the scaling factor of the reconstruction loss ot 0.5, OR adjust the weight of the MSE loss to make it closer to 1 in the weighted sum.
+- **Reconstruction (decoder) performance is poor** : switch to BCE and set the scaling factor of the reconstruction loss to 0.5, OR adjust the weight of the MSE loss to make it closer to 1 in the weighted sum.

 .. _WNet, A Deep Model for Fully Unsupervised Image Segmentation: https://arxiv.org/abs/1711.08506